Rehabilitation planning meetings

 Under these circumstances, which may account for most patients seen, no formal meeting is required.
 Additionally, a few patients who see only two or three team members, usually only on one occasion to check something or give essential advice, and who have only a short spell of rehabilitation may also not need a meeting.

 However, many patients involved in rehabilitation will receive input from more than one or two professionals.
 Indeed, many patients will be in contact with more than one team or service.
-The more people involved with a patient, the greater the risk of wasting resources through duplication or poor coordination, missing problems or failing to treat them thinking someone else is.
+The more people involved with a patient, the greater the risk of wasting resources through duplication, poor coordination, missing problems, or failing to treat them, thinking someone else is.
 These failures may cause the patient harm.

 These meetings go by many names.
 For example, the following terms would all fall within the meaning of a “rehabilitation planning meeting”: goal planning, goal setting, family meeting, assessment review, case conference, discharge meeting, review meeting, care planning, best interests meetings, and no doubt many more.

-The characteristics of all these meetings are that they:
+The characteristics of all these meetings are they:

 - concern one specific patient (not a group, as in a ward meeting)

 - involve (or intend to involve) all members of the multi-disciplinary team, with or without other people from other services

 - are convened to discuss some aspect of the person’s rehabilitation management to resolve it or make progress with it

 - are usually planned themselves, albeit at short notice in some cases